 A multiple-member LLC is taxed as a partnership, so each member's share of the net income or loss is passed through to the member's personal tax return.
 In a multiple-member LLC, the operating agreement determines each member's share in the duties of the business and in the profits and losses of the business.
 An LLC can also elect to be taxed as a corporation or S corporation, and the members then would pay tax in the same way as corporate shareholders or S corporation owners.

-LLC members are considered self-employed and not employees.
-So, yes, they must pay self-employment tax on their share of the business net income.
+LLC members that are individuals are considered self-employed and not employees.
+They must pay self-employment tax on their share of the business net income.

 Frequently Asked Questions (FAQs)

 When an LLC is formed, it can decide who can become a member (owner) of the business, but it must conform with state and federal laws.
 States differ in their requirements for ownership of LLCs.
 The qualifications for ownership of a specific LLC should be spelled out in the company's operating agreement.